Asta6234/Naruto/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [Miku Support](https://t.me/miku_nakano_support) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Konohagukure](https://t.me/KonohagakureChat) or simply submit a pull request on the readme.